bileshg/JavaWebCrawler/README.md

  How to start the crawler.

  1. Run the scripts from  scripts/DbScripts.sql
- 2. Run the code in eclipse
+ 2. Run the code in IntelliJ IDEA